Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

      - Description
    * - collaborative
      - :class:`~pytorch_lightning.strategies.CollaborativeStrategy`
-     - Strategy for training collaboratively on local machines or unreliable GPUs across the internet. :ref:`Learn more. <../strategies/collaborative_training>`
+     - Strategy for training collaboratively on local machines or unreliable GPUs across the internet. :ref:`Learn more. <strategies/collaborative_training:Training on unreliable mixed GPUs across the internet>`
    * - bagua
      - :class:`~pytorch_lightning.strategies.BaguaStrategy`
      - Strategy for training using the Bagua library, with advanced distributed training algorithms and system optimizations. :ref:`Learn more. <accelerators/gpu_intermediate:Bagua>`